binarytemple/phoenix_commerce_tdd/AWS.md

+# AWS S3 ACL Example

-Example of an ACL which allows a low privileged user, in this case `binarytemple-phoenix-commerce` to read and write files to the AWS S3 bucket named `binarytemple-phoenix-commerce`.
+This ACL allows a low privileged user, in this case `binarytemple-phoenix-commerce` to read and write files to the AWS S3 bucket named `binarytemple-phoenix-commerce`.

+The policy itself was generated using the [AWS policygen online tool](http://awspolicygen.s3.amazonaws.com/policygen.html)

 ```
 {